evanwill/refine-lessons/openrefine-urls.md

 ![all column](images/refine-reorder.png)

-Drag unwanted column names to the right side, in this case *Column 1*, *fetch*, and *parse*.
+Drag unwanted column names to the right side of the dialog box, in this case *Column 1*, *fetch*, and *parse*.
 Drag the remaining columns into the desired order on the left side.
-Click *ok* to remove and reorder the data set.
+Click *Ok* to remove and reorder the data set.

 ![reorder columns](images/refine-reorder2.png)

+Use filters and facets to explore and subset the collection of sonnets.
-Use the export button to generate a version of the new sonnet table for use outside of Refine.
+Then click the export button to generate a version of the new sonnet table for use outside of Refine.
+Only the currently selected subset will be exported.

 ![export csv](images/refine-export.png)

 ## Example 2: URL Queries and Parsing JSON

 Many cultural institutions provide web APIs enabling users to access information about their collections via simple HTTP requests.
-These sources enable new queries and aggregations of text that were previously impossible, cutting across boundaries of repositories and collections to enable large scale analysis of both content and metadata.
+These sources enable new queries and aggregations of text that were previously impossible, cutting across boundaries of repositories and collections to support large scale analysis of both content and metadata.
 This example will harvest data from the [Chronicling America](http://chroniclingamerica.loc.gov/) project to collect a small set of newspaper front pages with full text.
 Following a common web scraping workflow, Refine is used to construct the query URL, fetch the information, and parse the JSON response.